Banqi: Capturing an opposing piece

 The Mainland Chinese version is similar to the Taiwanese version, except that cannons cannot jump.
-The rank of a cannon is just above that of a soldier, so the ranking is: General>Advisor>Minister>Chariot>Horse>Cannon>Soldier.
+The rank of a cannon is just above that of a soldier, so the ranking is: General>Advisor>Elephant>Chariot>Horse>Cannon>Soldier.
 Another difference is that a General/Marshal may capture a Soldier/Pawn if the General/Marshal moves first.

 There are many other variations on the cannon capture rule that may add variety if desired: